Missouri Supreme Court halts release of man with overturned conviction as he was about to go free

 ST. LOUIS, Mo.
 (AP) — The Missouri Supreme Court halted the immediate release Wednesday of a man whose murder conviction was overturned — just as the man was about to walk free.

-A St. Louis Circuit Court judge had ordered Christopher Dunn to be released by 6 p.m.
+A St. Louis Circuit Court judge had ordered Christopher Dunn, now 52, to be released by 6 p.m.
 CDT Wednesday and threatened the prison warden with contempt if Dunn remained imprisoned.
-But the attorney general has been fighting Dunn's release.
+But Republican Attorney General Andrew Bailey has been fighting Dunn's release.

 The situation was chaotic as the deadline set by the judge approached.
 Corrections Department spokesperson Karen Pojmann told The Associated Press that Dunn was out of the prison facility and waiting for a ride.
 His wife told the AP she was on his way to pick him up.
 Minutes later, Pojmann corrected herself and said that while Dunn was signing paperwork to be released, the Missouri Supreme Court issued a ruling that put his freedom on hold.

 St. Louis Circuit Judge Jason Sengheiser overturned Dunn's murder conviction Monday, citing evidence of "actual innocence" in the 1990 killing.
-He ordered Dunn's immediate release then, but Republican Attorney General Andrew Bailey appealed, and the state Department of Corrections declined to release him.
+He ordered Dunn's immediate release then, but Bailey appealed, and the state Department of Corrections declined to release Dunn.

 “The Attorney General cannot unilaterally decide to ignore this Court’s Order,” Gore wrote.

-A court filing said an attorney for the Department of Corrections told a lawyer in Gore's office that Bailey advised the agency not to release Dunn until the appeal plays out.
+An attorney for the Department of Corrections told a lawyer in Gore's office that Bailey advised the agency not to release Dunn until the appeal plays out, according to a court filing.
 When told it was improper to ignore a court order, the Department of Corrections attorney “responded that the Attorney General's Office is legal counsel to the DOC and the DOC would be following the advice of counsel.”

+Following the state Supreme Court's ruling Wednesday, Dunn’s attorney, Tricia Rojo Bushnell, the executive director of the Midwest Innocence Project, expressed her frustration.

 “What is this bringing to taxpayers in Missouri?
-What is this use of our resources and our state’s time getting us?" said Dunn’s attorney, Tricia Rojo Bushnell, the executive director of the Midwest Innocence Project.
+What is this use of our resources and our state’s time getting us?" she said.
 “All it’s doing is keeping innocent people in prison.”

 Dunn’s wife said while driving to the prison that they were numb when he didn’t get out earlier this week.